John Taylor (American football): College career

-NFL career
+Professional career

-Taylor was drafted by the San Francisco 49ers in the third round of the 1986 NFL draft with the 76th overall pick.
+Taylor was selected by the San Francisco 49ers in the third round of the 1986 NFL draft with the 76th overall pick.
 This was ranked by ESPN as the 25th Greatest NFL Draft Steal of all time.
 Taylor played for the 49ers from 1987 to 1995 and was an exceptional counterpart to Hall of Fame teammate Jerry Rice during that time.
 He led the National Football League in punt return yards (556) in 1988, and he may be best known for catching the winning 10-yard touchdown pass from Joe Montana during the final seconds of Super Bowl XXIII in 1989.
 He also set Super Bowl records in the game for the most punt return yards (56) and highest punt return average (18.7 yards per return).
 Taylor also held the record for the longest punt return in Super Bowl history, with a 45-yard return in Super Bowl XXIII, until Denver Broncos' return specialist Jordan Norwood broke that record with a 61-yard return in Super Bowl 50.

 By the conclusion of the 1988 season, which ended with his famous touchdown catch in the Super Bowl, Taylor had caught just 23 passes in his two years with the 49ers and was mainly used as punt and kick returner.
 But in the season after his Super Bowl-winning touchdown reception, Taylor established himself as one of the top receivers in the NFL.
 Despite not being the #1 receiver on his team, Taylor finished the 1989 season with 60 receptions for 1,077 yards and ten touchdowns (the fourth most touchdown receptions by a player in the NFL that year).
 In December 1989, on nationally televised Monday Night Football against the Los Angeles Rams, Taylor scored touchdowns on two receptions of over 90 yards (92 and 96), an NFL first.
 He also set a record for most receiving yards in back-to-back games with a total of 448, a record he held until November 2006 when Chad Johnson of the Cincinnati Bengals broke it with 450 receiving yards.
 He reached the 1,000 receiving yard milestone again in the 1991 season with 64 receptions for 1,011 yards and nine touchdowns (ranking him seventh in the NFL).
 In his nine NFL seasons, Taylor recorded 347 receptions for 5,589 yards (an average of 16.1 yards per catch) and 43 touchdowns.
 He also gained 1,517 yards and two touchdowns returning punts, and added another 276 yards returning kickoffs.
 He was selected to play in the NFL Pro Bowl twice, in 1988 and 1989.
 He also won three Super Bowl rings in his career with the 49ers, in 1988, 1989, and 1994.
 His combined total of 94 punt return yards in those three games are the most by any player in Super Bowl history, and his average of 15.7 yards per return is also the highest.